 If you’re still a college student with dreams of the Temple of Heaven, hold off for a few years—you aren’t eligible to teach in China until you have a bachelor’s degree under your belt.
 Further, non-native English speakers are not qualified to teach English in China on a Z visa, nor are those individuals without a TEFL or teaching certification (or two+ years of teaching experience).

 In short, to be eligible to teach in China, you must…

 - Have a bachelor’s degree

 - Have a TEFL certificate or equivalent experience

 If you do not meet those minimum qualifications, fear not.
 There are lots of wonderful places to teach English around the world!

 2. Get an employment permit

-One of the biggest perks of teaching English in China with a program like Premier TEFL is help securing legitimate, vetted jobs in China—the kind that follow legal procedure and are willing to provide its teachers with employment permits.*
+One of the biggest perks of teaching English in China with a good program is help securing legitimate, vetted jobs in China—the kind that follow legal procedure and are willing to provide its teachers with employment permits.*

 In order to secure your employment permit, you will need a few more documents (surprise surprise!).
-These include a valid passport, your resume, a notarized copy of your bachelor’s diploma (NOT transcript), a reference letter (Premier TEFL provides this!), a notarirzed background check, and a photo of your smiling face.
+These include a valid passport, your resume, a notarized copy of your bachelor’s diploma (NOT transcript), a reference letter, a notarirzed background check, and a photo of your smiling face.